About the Collection

 Finding Aid for the Collection

-This collection is being processed, and the finding aid is still in development.
+This collection is being processed in 2025, and the finding aid is still in development.
 Please contact Heidi Abbey Moyer, Archivist and Humanities Reference Librarian and Coordinator of Archives and Special Collections, at hna2@psu.edu for more assistance.